The Last March

 Read & Buy this book online

-The god Thot evokes the existence of this sacred sanctuary and thus traces the history of Atlantis in a long composition engraved on the walls of the temple of Edfu in Upper Egypt.
-The French archaeologist Auguste Mariette silted up this building from 1860.
+In a long composition engraved on the walls of the temple of Edfu in Upper Egypt, the god Thot evokes the existence of a sacred sanctuary and the Atlantis' history.
+The French archaeologist Auguste Mariette unearthed this building in 1860.

-In the texts of Thoth translated by Anton Parks, the forces of evil destroyed the world of the ancient gods several times by the act of war.
-Armed struggles destroy culture and memory, as well as all traces of civilization.
-Anton Parks gives us here an important page of our history through first-hand historical and archaeological documents.
+In Thoth's texts , translated by Anton Parks for the very first time, we learn that the evil's forces destroyed the world of the ancient gods several times during their their fratricidal wars.
+These struggles destroy culture and memory, as well as all traces of civilization.
+Anton Parks reveals an important page of our history through first-hand historical and archaeological documents.

-The Atlantean doctrines codified by the rites and inscribed on the walls of the temple of Edfu contribute today to the reconstruction of our past; a past which very often exceeds our understanding.
-The Last March of the Gods brings together for the first time these documents forgotten through the ages.
-They certainly form the primary source of Plato.
-The doors of Atlantis are once again open to us...
+The Atlantean doctrines codified by the rites inscribed on the walls of Edfu's temple contribute today to the reconstruction of our past; a period which exceeds very often our understanding.
+The Last March of the Gods brings together for the first time these documents forgotten through the ages; wich certainly form Plato's primary source.
+The Atlantis' doors are reopened again !

 "Historical figure in relation to God for some, character created from scratch for others, Moses has been the subject of controversy for centuries… Son of a pharaoh (whose identity is unknown), it is said that he rebelled against him, met God on Mount Sinai, received the Ten Commandments there, delivered the Hebrews from slavery and then led them to the Promised Land before dying...
 In (his book) the prolific writer Anton Parks, well known to our readers, puts things in their right place ...
 As a discerning exegete, Anton Parks has stuck close to the facts to serve us on a plate this which we consider as the most credible hypothesis on this subject…"